Covid-19 Business Resources

 Quicker Printers has online ordering and pickups by appointment to serve your business printing needs.

-Delayed Due Dates for Local Taxes: Mayor Lightfoot announced that the collection of the following City business taxes will be delayed until April 30: Bottled Water tax, Checkout Bag tax, Amusement tax, Hotel Accommodation tax, Restaurant tax, Parking tax.
+Delayed Due Dates for Local Taxes: Mayor Lightfoot has extended the deferred collection of the following City business taxes until June 1: Bottled Water tax, Checkout Bag tax, Amusement tax, Hotel Accommodation tax, Restaurant tax, Parking tax.
 Click here to read the Mayor’s press release.

 State Sales Tax and Income Tax Delay: for ST-1 sales tax payments has been delayed to April 30 for eating and drinking establishments.
 Click here for more information.
 Illinois will delay income tax filing and payment tax deadline from April 15 to July 15, aligning the state’s tax day with the federal government’s and giving our millions of taxpayers three additional months to file their individual returns.